News Link - January 3, 2013

 Many Full-time Faculty Positions Being Posted for Hire

 There will be 43 full-time faculty positions open in the weeks ahead, some of which are already posted.
-Please visit jobs.cnm.edu to learn more about the positions that are currently open and keep checking back for more postings soon.
+Please visit careers.cnm.edu to learn more about the positions that are currently open and keep checking back for more postings soon.

 New Executive Director for Academic Affairs Announced